theima/ein/README.md

 ##### e-if

-> **Note:** e-if works on model values, or mapped model values.
-So at the moment the entire value will be assumed to be a template.
-Meaning that they should not be wrapped with `{{ }}`.

 Hides and shows the element based on the value.

 ##### e-for

 > **Note:** Only arrays at this point, not any Iterable.

-> **Note:** e-for works on model values, or mapped model values.
-So at the moment the entire value will be assumed to be a template.
-Meaning that they should not be wrapped with `{{ }}`.

 Iterates over an array and creates an element for each value using the corresponding array-element as `model` for the element.